 Understanding the value of your marketing content and pricing accordingly is key.
 It’s not enough to just create content and just throw it out there for everyone at one price fits all.

 Consider offering content with varying price points.
 Create some truly free content, referring to more expensive content tucked inside.
 Create inexpensive content that requires little more than a first name and an email address.
 Create higher value content that requires identifying information like size of an organization, role, budget, etc. Finally, create expensive content.
 Expensive content is rich in data, insight, and value.
-Charge a lot for this content, require insights, identifying information, and even agreements to meet or scheduled appointment.
+Charge a lot for this content, require insights, identifying information, and even agreements to meet or a scheduled appointment.

 When we evaluate content through the lens of value and price, it changes the game.
 It requires we include price into the conversation.
 If we’re not getting the downloads or form submissions we want, is it the content or the price?
 We can no longer simply assume it was bad content, thus poor submissions or valuable content because of tons of form submissions.
 Price plays a role in conversions and getting the price right matters.